 Operation Hernia Trustees

-Della Ball is a registered nurse working in the operating theatres at Derriford Hospital, Plymouth.
+Della is a registered nurse.
+She worked in the operating theatres at Derriford Hospital, Plymouth for 30 years.
+She now is a nurse in a nursing home that looks after young adults with brain injuries.
 Since joining the board of trustees of Operation Hernia she has been involved in several fundraising activities and has joined missions to Rwanda, providing expert help and support during the hernia repair operations.